 With Vitamin C being essential for collagen production, it is available in many active forms to help stimulate production.
 Vitamin C in a topical cream form is one option.
 Along with supporting collagen production within the body, the cream also reduces the appearances of fine lines and wrinkles.

-Some people turn to plant medicine such as ginseng and aloe vera as another option to boost collagen.
+Some people turn to plant medicine such as ginseng and aloe vera.
 Very few studies – if any – have been able to definitively demonstrate the benefits of plant medicine on collagen production.

 Supplements for Collagen

-Collagen supplements approved by Health Canada come in different forms, from pills and powders (collagen peptide) for oral consumption to creams for the skin.
-At this time, there isn’t enough evidence that taking collagen orally will make a difference in skin, hair, or nails.
+Supplements approved by Health Canada come in different forms, from pills and powders (collagen peptide) for oral consumption to creams for the skin.
+At this time, there isn’t enough evidence that taking it orally will make a difference in skin, hair, or nails.

-While the medical community agrees that there seems to be no harm in taking collagen supplements, the jury is out on whether they actually help.
+While the medical community agrees that there seems to be no harm in taking the supplements, the jury is out on whether they actually help.

 If you’re considering taking a supplement, do your research and consult with a healthcare provider.
 Doctors may recommend taking supplements if you are not already feeding your body the nutrients it needs for a healthy collagen production.